eerison/lazyvim/README.md

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim) based on omarchy.
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ## Nerdfonts